rehierl/node-tree-outliner/3-2-0-design-3.md

   first node.
 The last node of a reduced sequence is not necessarily identical to the section's last node.

-**TODO**
-a section's reduced sequence allows transformations - how to determine the top-level nodes of a section

-**TODO**
-complete and reduced sequences are unique to their section - no other section has the exact same sequences - depends on the definitions of sectioning nodes

 <!-- ======================================================================= -->
 ## multiple associations (2)